KDE/documentation-develop-kde-org/content/hig/style/writing/labels.md

 Ellipses are used to indicate that a button or menu item will perform an action that always requires additional user input before completing.
+Use the ellipsis Unicode character, not three dot characters, to let screen readers describe it appropriately.
 Use an ellipsis at the end of a menu item or button's label only when the following circumstances apply:

 -   The menu item or button must perform an action.
 Actions always begin with a verb, (e.g. "Show", "Configure", "Adjust") and